bakkerjarr/SDN_Test_Environment_Stat-Classification/README.md

 ## Test Environment

-Oracle VirtualBox is used to run two VMs created using the SDN Hub all-in-one SDN app development starter VM (http://yuba.stanford.edu/~srini/tutorial/SDN_tutorial_VM_64bit.ova) (available March 8, 2016).
+Oracle VirtualBox is used to run two VMs created using the SDN Hub all-in-one SDN app development starter VM.
+This image can be downloaded from http://yuba.stanford.edu/~srini/tutorial/SDN_tutorial_VM_64bit.ova (available March 8, 2016).

 The following versions of software were used:
 - Mininet 2.2.1